Creating a Limited Liability Company (LLC) Under New Jersey Laws

 Filing a Certification of Formation with the Secretary of State

 An LLC is formed by filing a Certificate of Formation with the New Jersey Secretary of State.
-This Certificate of Formation requires certain formalities to be followed in order for it to be “legal”.
+This Certificate of Formation requires certain formalities to be followed for it to be “legal”.
 At a minimum, it must include: (1) the LLC’s name; (2) the address of its registered office; (3) the registered agent’s name and address for service of legal notices or legal claims; (4) a statement disclosing whether the LLC has more than one member; (5) the calendar date when the LLC must be dissolved; (6) and any additional information the member(s) agree to include.
 New Jersey also requires that the words “Limited Liability Company” or the abbreviation “LLC” appear within the name of the company so that customers and members of the public know the kind of business entity they are dealing with.

 A “member” is defined as “a person having an interest in the LLC who has been admitted to a limited liability company as a member or, in the case of a limited liability company formed in accordance with the laws of another state or foreign country under which the foregoing limited liability company is organized.”
 N.J.S.A.
 42:2B-2.

-A “manager” is defined as “a person who is named as the manager of a limited liability company in, or designed as a manager of a limited liability company pursuant to, an operating agreement or similar instrument under which the limited liability company is formed.”
+A “manager” is defined as “a person who is named as the manager of a limited liability company in or designed as a manager of a limited liability company pursuant to, an operating agreement or similar instrument under which the limited liability company is formed.”
 N.J.S.A.
 42:2B-2.

 Introduction to New Jersey LLCs